LucPeeters21/Airbnb-pricing/README.md

 ## Research method

 To collect the required data, a web-scraper was build that collects all data sets of EU cities published on [InsideAirbnb](http://insideairbnb.com/get-the-data.html).
 With the downloaded data, several new variables are created that represent interesting characteristics of Airbnb listings.
-This data will be used as explanatory variables for price, and by using linear regressions, the significance and the size of the effect can be determined for a variety of circumstances.
+This data will be used as explanatory variables for price, by applying linear regression.
+With linear regression, a model can be made that predicts a price based on the characteristics of a listing.
+This model can later be used to indicate to the users of our app what a reasonable price would be for a certain listing.

 ## Relevance